essingen123/mathgame/README.md

 **Installation**
  Minimal timeless fuzz in current version.
 Just open in a browser with access to sufficent local storage.

-**CoPilot AI**
+**AI Usage**
+Close to none in the running implementation.
 During desktop code clean up sessions - improvements were done using the quite amazing CoPilot AI-assistant from Github.